 A poor credit score can lead to higher auto insurance rates in South Carolina.
 The average cost of car insurance in the state for drivers with healthy credit scores is $1,139 per year.
 Having a poor credit score increases the average rate to $1,900 annually.

 The cheapest insurers in South Carolina for drivers with poor credit scores and full coverage are:

 - GEICO: $1,837 per year

-Although GEICO and USAA have the lowest rates for the average driver with good credit scores, Nationwide offers lower rates for those with poor credit scores.
+Although GEICO has lower rates for the average driver with good credit scores, Nationwide offers lower rates for those with poor credit scores.

 Average Car Insurance Rates for Drivers With Bad Credit

 Yet another factor that plays a big role in insurance rates is your credit score.
 Fortunately, credit scores are peaking across the nation, with the average FICO score in the United States being 703 in 2019.
 In South Carolina, the average credit score is 641.
 But even without a stellar credit score, you can still find affordable car insurance in South Carolina.
 The above table shows estimates of what people with bad credit can expect to pay for auto insurance in South Carolina.

 Some states will put more weight on a credit score than others.
 Assuring you keep a healthy credit score can help lower your insurance premiums throughout your lifetime.

 Cheapest Car Insurance in South Carolina for Seniors

 Seniors pay slightly higher rates than young adults and middle-aged drivers in South Carolina.
 The average cost of auto insurance in the state for senior drivers is $1,192, which is $53 more than the average rate for a 40-year-old driver.